Nissan Leaf, Quick Acceleration, Lively Engine, Spacious Interior!

 2021 14,237

-Nissan Leaf sales were affected after the launch of Tesla Model 3 in 2020 but it again gained momentum in 2021.
+Nissan Leaf sales were affected after the launch of the Tesla Model 3 in 2020 but it again gained momentum in 2021.
 The company is now working on introducing a new model to compete with the new entrants.

 What’s the Cost of New and Used Nissan Leaf in the USA?

 A new Nissan Leaf may cost around $27,400-$38,900 depending on the trim level you’re choosing.
-A used Nissan Leaf may cost around $11,500-$29,800 depending on the model year, vehicle’s overall condition, and other factors.
+A used Nissan Leaf may cost around $11,500-$29,800 depending on the model year, the vehicle’s overall condition, and other factors.